orfin/WellCommerce/README.md

 Requirements
 ------------

-WellCommerce is only supported on PHP 5.6.x.
+WellCommerce is only supported on PHP 5.6.x and 7.x.
 Every next major release will require [actively supported PHP version][7]

 Installation
 ------------